 The number of monk seals at PHR declined by as much as 90% after the late 1950s.
 The cause of the decline is unknown, but it may have been related to human disturbances associated with military excursions from Midway in the 1950s and 1960s (Woodside and Kramer, 1961; Kramer, 1963).
 Beach counts increased from the mid-1970s until 2000, with a 6% average annual rate of increase during 1983-2000.
-The adult sex ratio is slightly female biased (0.9:1 males to females; Yoshinaga, in prep.).
-A total of 228 seals were identified at PHR in 2002.
-There are indications that beach counts are leveling off and that juvenile survival is declining, which would be consistent with the population experiencing food limitation and nearing carrying capacity.
+As at Kure and Midway, both beach counts and juvenile survival have tended to decline since 2000.
 The prime reproductive cohorts (ages 7-20) remain well-represented at PHR, but recent declines in juvenile survival have depleted the younger cohorts (ages 1-3).
-This raises concerns that this sub-population may soon experience age-structure problems similar to those currently threatening FFS.
-Using the survival rates estimated from the recent three years (2001-2003) data, the intrinsic growth rate is now approximately 0.87, less than the 1.0 required for a stable population.
+This raises concerns that this sub-population may soon experience age-structure problems similar to those currently at FFS.
+Using the survival rates estimated from 2001-2003, the intrinsic growth rate is now approximately 0.87, less than the 1.0 required for a stable population.
+However, a recent genetic analysis of the monk seal population structure at PHR revealed a higher level of genetic variation and heterozygous individuals in the NWHI (Kretzmann et al., 2001).
+From these results, it was presumed that male mating success may be contributing to this pattern of genetic variation.